 Areas of Expertise:

 Spirituality: This is another area of great interest for me.
-For clients that have a spiritual background I find great pleasure in working from a faith based approach.
+I find great pleasure in working from a faith based approach.
+Clients who share a Christian faith can find greater depth in their healing by integrating their beliefs into the work.
 Leaving this aspect out of therapy can be disconnecting for those who believe.
-Therefore, it is of supreme importance to me to have this aspect of yourself actively engaged throughout treatment.
-Clients who share a Christian faith can integrate faith into the work, as spirituality can be instrumental to healing.
-Offering this component to treatment can help clients move into a present/ future focus, while resolving the past, and aid in understanding and discovering their truest identity.
+Therefore, it is of supreme importance to have this part of oneself actively engaged throughout treatment.
+Offering this component to treatment can help clients move into a present/future focus, while resolving the past, and aid in understanding and discovering their truest identity.

 Why should I see a Marriage and Family Therapist?